- Home

 - Visit Our Botanical Cactus Garden

-- Valentines day Lights of Love
+- Valentine's Day Lights of Love

+Join us at our 3-acre Cactus Garden decorated with pink, purple, and red Valentine-themed lights.
+It's the perfect spot to share the love with the special people in your life.
 Hot Chocolates and Sweet Treats will be available for purchase for guests to enjoy in the Cactus Café.

 The Garden is located at 2 Cactus Garden Drive, Henderson, NV 89014.

-Shopping for Valentine's gifts?
+Shopping for Valentine's Day Gifts?

 This is for their safety.
 The cacti are exposed and close to the path.
 There's a very high risk that animals will come in contact with cacti if they stray from the path at all.